LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/hist_utils.md

 (shape (nhistograms,nbins))
 - order is the order of the moment to calculate
 (0 = maximum, 1 = mean value)
-note: for now only 1D histograms are supported
+note: for now only 1D histograms are supported!

 - - -
 ## histmean(bins, counts)